umardeen1997-jpg/ansible-cisco-vlan-automation/README.md

 Learning project focused on network automation with Ansible, starting from a single-device setup and building toward intermediate/professional-grade practices.

-## Status: 🟢 Initial Milestone Complete
+## Status: 🟢 Expanding from 1 Switch to 3

 ## What's Working

 - ✅ Ansible installed and configured locally
-- ✅ Connected to a single Cisco IOS switch over SSH (agentless — no software installed on the device itself)
+- ✅ Connected to a Cisco IOS switch over SSH (agentless — no software installed on the device itself)
-- ✅ Created a VLAN on the switch using an Ansible playbook (`cisco.ios.ios_vlans`)
+- ✅ Created a VLAN on a switch using an Ansible playbook (`cisco.ios.ios_vlans`)
+- ✅ Expanded lab from 1 switch to 3 switches
+- ✅ Resolved factory-default management IP conflict — each switch reconfigured with a unique management IP via console cable (RJ45-to-USB, 9600 baud) before joining the shared network
+- ✅ Restructured inventory into **grouped format** (`[cisco_switches]` + `[cisco_switches:vars]`) so shared connection variables (username, password, network_os, etc.) live in one place instead of being repeated per host

 ## Environment